 Most of us would cringe at the thought of a gymgoer walking around making lewd comments and excessive noise, since people’s unsettling and unsanitary practices can have a negative effect on the entire gym.
 Every paying member of the facility should be entitled to work out confidently, freely, and stress-free.

 We surveyed 1,004 people who work out at the gym at least once a week to find out their most common pet peeves and how they try to deal with these issues.
+Whether you’re using one of the most popular treadmills for running, top walking treadmills, or lifting weights at the gym, wiping down the machine after it has been used, is a no brainer.

 If you’re nervous about joining a gym or being judged, read on to find out what actually bothers people in every area of the gym, from the weight room to the locker room.